-Our first stop, with Brian’s family still in tow, was to Friars’ Bakehouse where the “Best Whoopie Pie in Maine” can be had.
+Our first stop, with Brian’s family still in tow, was to Friars’ Bakehouse (now closed) where the “Best Whoopie Pie in Maine” can be had.
 The Franciscan monks did not disappoint.

-We then dropped off our bags at our Airbnb.com apartment (more on that tomorrow) and walked downtown for some lunch (yes, on vacation we do dessert first).
+We then dropped off our bags at our Airbnb and walked downtown for some lunch.
 We had a nice lunch, right out of Italy, at Giacomo’s.

-After lunch we walked around the shops downtown and came across the cutest store – Metropolitan Soul.
-The owner was very friendly and had some great items – I couldn’t pass the two above up.
+After lunch we walked around the shops downtown.
 In case you can’t read the photos very well, the notebook says, “He offered her the world.
-She said she had her own.” and the super comfy t-shirt says, “It has something to do with giving back, while moving forward.”
-I think those were made for me.|
+She said she had her own.”
+The super comfy t-shirt says, “It has something to do with giving back, while moving forward.”

 There were lots of other great shops, restaurants and bars we walked past but didn’t have time to visit properly.
 A couple in particular that we would like to try next time are:

 - Nocturnem – a draft haus that features hard-to-find beers.
 They had a Japanese ginger infused pale ale that I wanted to try.

 - Bangor Wine & Cheese – we were limited by our luggage when it came to actually buying much.

 - Bangor Outdoor Market – this outdoor gathering of vendors and live music on Thursdays runs for 10 weeks each summer.